 Or have they bought into the dream of finding an easy way to earn money from home for little apparent effort?

-In order to join an MLM you need to suspect your critical disbelief.
+In order to join an MLM you need to suspend your critical disbelief.
 You need to overrule logic, dismiss alternative explanations and instead simply hope.
 (This is why so many MLMs convince you that success is down to mindset – because without blind faith you won’t stick to what is blatantly a model that doesn’t work for most.)